 Food Quality and Food Service Management

-NS 3450 Introduction to Physicochemical and Biological Aspects of Foods (also FDSC 2000) (Fall, 3 cr)
+- NS 3450 / FDSC 2000 Introduction to Physicochemical and Biological Aspects of Foods (Fall, 3 cr)

 Human Health and Nutrition

-NS 4420 Implementation of Nutrition Care (Restricted – priority given to Senior Dietetics students) (Fall, 4 cr)
+- NS 4420 Implementation of Nutrition Care (Fall, 3 cr; enrollment restricted – priority to Dietetics students)

-NS 3320 Methods in Nutritional Sciences (Restricted – priority given to Senior Nutritional Sciences/Dietetics students) (Fall, 3 cr)
+- NS 3320 Methods in Nutritional Sciences (Fall, 3 cr; enrollment restricted – priority to NS majors and Dietetics students)

 Psychological and Social Influences on Human Nutrition

-NS 4250 Nutrition Communications and Counseling (Spring, 3 cr; Restricted – priority given to Senior Dietetics students)
+- NS 4250 Nutrition Communications and Counseling (Spring, 3 cr; enrollment restricted – priority to Dietetics students)

-Students will be personally responsible for planning their minor program of study in conjunction with their advisor in their major.
+Students are responsible for planning their minor program of study with their major faculty advisor.

-When you have completed all of your courses and submitted all forms, the DNS Academic Affairs Office will then review your transcript (accessible online; students do not need to provide a copy), and (if complete) will notify the Registrar’s Office that the requirements for the minor have been completed.
-The College Registrar then adds the Minor to your transcript (but it will not appear on your diploma).
+Completion: DNS only reports minors to College registrars once they are complete, including all relevant forms.
+The College registrar then adds the Minor to your transcript when the degree is conferred (but it will not appear on the diploma).
 If there are any problems regarding completion, we will contact you.
-If you do not see the minor on your transcript within a month after you have completed it, please contact your College Registrar’s Office to inquire.
+If you do not see the minor on your transcript after your degree is conferred, please contact your College Registrar’s Office to inquire.

 As soon as you decide to complete the Nutrition and Health minor, please complete this form (click link above to access) and return to firstname.lastname@example.org or bring it to B36A Kinzelberg Hall.
 If at any time you decide not to complete the requirements, please be sure to notify the Academic Affairs Office at email@example.com.